galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-SPICA/tutorial.md

 # Dimensionality reduction and clustering

 {PCA} compresses correlated expression patterns into orthogonal components.
+The neighbourhood graph built from those components connects cells with similar expression, not cells that sit near each other in the section; Scanpy builds this **expression-neighbour graph** from {PCA} coordinates ({% cite Wolf2018Scanpy %}), Leiden clustering partitions it ({% cite Traag2019Leiden %}), and {UMAP}
-A nearest-neighbour graph then links cells with similar coordinates, and {UMAP} gives a two-dimensional view of that graph. {UMAP} shows expression similarity; it is not a map of the tissue.
+gives a two-dimensional view of it. {UMAP} shows expression similarity; it is not a map of the tissue.
+Squidpy builds a second, spatial-neighbour graph later in this tutorial, connecting cells that are physically close in the section rather than similar in expression.

 > <hands-on-title>Run the PCA</hands-on-title>
 >